The most frequent question for IELTS test takers: What is the difference between IELTS General and IELTS Academic?

 - Formal (to someone you do not know)

-You get 20 minutes to complete both of these tasks and must write at least 150 words for each.
+You have 20 minutes to complete Writing task 1 in both IELTS Academic and General.
+You must write at least 150 words.

 - 3 long passages increasing in difficulty